Do you like solving logic puzzles? Great! So do we and we would like to give you a challenge today.

 You may recognize this classic puzzle, The Einstein Riddle, as it sometimes appears in the quiz section of newspapers etc. It is often claimed that Einstein came up with this puzzle and has said only 2% of the world’s population could solve it.
 Although that probably is not true it still offers a fun challenge.

-For that reason the puzzle has also been modified to an easy to understand product that is also often configured: cars.
+For that reason, the puzzle has also been modified to an easy to understand the product that is also often configured: cars.

 Your task is to figure out which car is Environmental Friendly (a Sales Pitch) using the given situation and clues.

 - We have 5 car brands, with five different Colors, parked in a parking space next to each other.

 - Each car uses a specific type of Fuel, is a certain Car Type, and has a specific Sales Pitch.

 - No car uses the same Fuel, has the same Color, the same Sales Pitch or is the same Car Type.